I repeatedly hear from people that they’re afraid to fail, even though failure is the best teacher.

 4. Give credit to and enjoy your strengths and limitations

-A funny thing happens when you embrace your strengths or limitations—you become better able to embrace its opposite.
+A funny thing happens when you embrace your strengths or limitations—you can better embrace its opposite.

 This means you increasingly step into your true self and understand that failure is the best teacher.

-See it as a gift: When you’re willing to accept your limitations, everyone around you breathes a bit easier.
+See it as a gift: When you’re willing to accept your limitations, everyone around you breathes easier.

 This is because when you accept your shortcomings, you create an environment of love and acceptance that helps everyone around you heal themselves.

-Tell us one instance during which you realized how vital the lesson from failing was!
+Tell us one instance when you realized how vital the lesson from failing was!